tuthang102/PythonNotebooks/README.md

 # CodeExample
-This folder contains the examples of codes I wrote that uses machine learning and statistical modeling.
+This folder contains a few examples of the codes I wrote for my classes and research.